Doxycycline for Chlamydia

 The advantages of ordering online from Superdrug are that there’s no need for a face to face appointment and that the delivery is quick, discreet and free.
 You can also use our convenient online doctor service to get tested for chlamydia using a home test kit.
 Other ways to get a doxycycline prescription are through your GP, your sexual health clinic, or GUM clinic.

 The right dosage of doxycycline depends on the condition you are taking it for.
 In order to successfully treat chlamydia, doxycycline must be taken for 7 days, twice a day, at 100 mg per capsule.
 The capsules must be swallowed with water, in the morning and in the evening, and can be taken with or without food.
+You should sit up for 30 minutes after each capsule.

 You’ll know if you need chlamydia treatment if you’ve had: